nandabritto/Covid-19_vaccines/README.md

    4. and the reason covid-19 vaccine was produced faster than other vaccines.

+An image was added to compare other vaccines and the Covid-19 vaccine's development.
+This image was chosen to make it easier for the user to understand that no steps were skipped by scientists during the Covid-19 vaccines development process.

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/development%20(2).png">
 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/why-so-faster.png">

 + Types page

 At the very beginning of this page, users can find three buttons.
 When they click on the button, it leads to each vaccine type explanation.

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/buttons-desktop.png">

 All the buttons are responsive and adapt to all size screens.

 <img src="https://github.com/nandabritto/MS1/blob/975f77a878bd8703cfb5a73127168f06951610ad/images/readme_images/buttons-mobile.png">

-This section will allow the user to understand the mechanism of action of each type of Covid-19 vaccine through text and a detailed scheme (with click to enlarge feature).
+This section allows the user to understand the mechanism of action of each type of Covid-19 vaccine through text and a detailed scheme (with click to enlarge feature).

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/mrna-vaccine.png">
 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/viral-vector.png">
 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/inactivated-virus.png">

 All images on this project have a click to enlarge feature.
 The user can check all the details of each image or scheme.This feature is responsive and availabe in all screen sizes.

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/enlarge-images.png">

 + Efficiency